-The Oyu Tolgoi Project and the Ovoot Tolgoi Coal Project have been identified as mineral projects on properties that are material to IVN.
-The properties on which the Cloncurry Project in Australia and the Kyzyl Gold Project in Kazakhstan are located are not presently regarded as properties that are material to IVN although one or both of them may become material to IVN in the future.
+The Oyu Tolgoi Project has been identified as a mineral project on a property that is material to IVN.
+The properties on which the Ovoot Tolgoi Coal Project in Mongolia, the Cloncurry Project and Osbourne Project in Australia and the Kyzyl Gold Project in Kazakhstan are located are not presently regarded as properties that are material to IVN although one or all of them may become material to IVN in the future.